leondutoit/pg-need-to-know/notes.md

     - and update the RLS function to check the end date

 ## TODO
-- HTTP client tests (correctness, and configurable scalability tests)
 - make a presentation, with visual representations of the model

 ## IP
-- remove hard-coded non-generic names (e.g. tsd_backend_utv_user), check all todos
+- HTTP client tests (correctness, and configurable scalability tests)

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html